Dermatomyositis is an inflammatory disease that results in skin changes and muscle weakness.

 - Swollen blood vessels

 You will be asked about your symptoms and health history.
 A physical exam will be done.
 You may be referred to a specialist for further evaluation.

 Your bodily fluids and tissues may be tested.
 This can be done with:

 - Blood tests

-- Muscle biopsy
+- Skin or muscle biopsy

-Your muscles may be tested.
+Muscles may be tested.
 This can be done with an electromyogram (EMG).

 |Copyright © Nucleus Medical Media, Inc.|

 There is no cure.
 The goal of treatment is to manage symptoms and improve quality of life.
 Choices are:

 - Physical therapy to improve muscle strength and flexibility